NASA Lunar sample 60015 on display at Space Center Houston Lunar Samples Vault, at NASA's Johnson Space Center

 Use class .inset on <figure> to fit image to normal text frame padding.
 This is also the default behaviour for plain <img> tags.

 Use classes .span-3…9 or .size-3…9 on a <figure> element to limit the image width.
 The difference is that the .span-* classes will always be displayed 100% on mobile, whereas the .size-* classes keep their smaller size.
 These also work with plain <img> tags.
+The numbers refer to a 12-unit grid (so .span-6 would be half the column size).

 Figure with .span-9 class.
 Will be 100% width on mobile.